Nonlinearity in Systems

 Why Linear Thinking Fails

-- Extrapolation error: Linear models assume trends will continue; nonlinear systems shift behaviour when stocks cross thresholds, making past patterns unreliable guides
+- Extrapolation error: Linear models assume trends continue; nonlinear systems shift behaviour when stocks cross thresholds, making past patterns unreliable guides

 - Policy miscalibration: Policies designed for one system mode fail when the system crosses into a different mode